 Cone-beam computed tomography (CBCT) is becoming increasingly popular for maxillofacial imaging.
 It can supply high-resolution three-dimensional (3D) images without distortion and superimposition of bone and other dental structures.

 Researchers tested a novel AI system based on deep learning methods to determine its real-time performance of CBCT imaging diagnosis of anatomical landmarks, pathologies, clinical effectiveness, and safety when used by dentists in a clinical setting.

 The deep learning-based CBCT diagnosis system consists of five modules: ROI-localization-module (segmentation of teeth and jaws), tooth-localization and numeration-module, periodontitis-module, caries-localization-module, and periapical-lesion-localization-module.
 These modules use Convolutional Neural Networks (CNNs) based on state-of-the-art architectures that play a significant part in AI-based object detection and segmentation.

-The proposed AI system significantly improved the sensitivity and specificity of diagnosing the dental pathologies compared to human observers using CBCT imaging.
+The proposed AI system significantly improved the sensitivity and specificity of diagnosing dental pathologies compared to human observers using CBCT imaging.
 The results look promising qualitatively and quantitatively.
-The system can have many uses in the real world, ranging from being a decision support system in clinical settings to a helper system for dental practitioners.
+The system can have many uses in the real world, ranging from a decision support system in clinical settings to a helper system for dental practitioners.

 Related Content: Dental Exam – NIR Light Outperforms X-Rays